miffels/DysonSpherePlanner/README.md

 npm run build
 ```

-Note that you'll need to grab and transform game data for this app to run.
-I am currently not uploading it on purpose since I am not 100% clear what the devs would have to say about that.

 ## Contributing

 Contributions are welcome, but give me a few days to clean up this mess that I rushed out.